xqiu35/Icosahedron/README.md

 # Icosahedron
 Xiaofei's Implementation of Icosahedron

-Defined Point3D struct with setXYZ function and normalize function<br/>
+Defined Point3D struct with setXYZ function, normalize function, + and / opereators<br/>
 Defined RGB struct for containing rgb data<br/>
 Defined Triangle struct with vertex and rab fields, and functions that configure the vertex data<br/>
 Defined Icosahedron struct with a triangle pointer that is used for allocate multiple triangles<br/>